FREQUENTLY ASKED QUESTIONS

 On April 29, 2024 the city councils for Alpine, American Fork, Cedar Hills, Draper, Highland, and Lehi voted unanimously to enter into an interlocal agreement to study the potential creation of CSD.
 The study findings were presented to the cities at a joint public meeting on June 18.

-From June 19 through August 2, the cities will take comments from the public through a series of public hearings and written submissions.
+From June 19 through August 2, the cities gathered comments from the public by way of a series of public hearings and written submissions.

 Do I get to vote on the CSD?